ian-r-rose/ian-r-rose.github.io/content/pages/index.md

 Title: Welcome!
-Here are some things I wrote:
+Here are some things I have written about:
 Slug: home
 save_as: index.html